Electrical Panels in Akron & Northeast Ohio

 Why would an electrical panel hum?

 A humming or buzzing sound in an electrical panel can be caused by a loose connection or a faulty breaker.
-In either case, it is crucial to call an electrician as soon as possible for electrical repairs.
-At Blind & Sons, we are available whenever you need us, 24-hours a day, for emergency electrical repairs.
+In either case, it is crucial to contact an electrician as soon as possible for electrical repairs.

 How do I tell if a breaker has tripped?

-When they trip, most breakers will switch to a position about halfway between on and off, and some may show a red or orange indicator.
+When they trip, most breakers will switch to a position halfway between on and off, and some may show a red or orange indicator.
 To reset the breaker, turn it off, then back on.
-If you have breakers that frequently trip, more than once a week or so, it may be time to contact our team at Blind & Sons to add a circuit, upgrade to a 20-amp circuit, or replace a faulty breaker.
+If you have breakers that trip more than once a week, it may be time to contact our team at Blind & Sons to add a circuit, upgrade to a 20-amp circuit, or replace a faulty breaker.

 Why won’t my breaker reset?